TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

    *  Thorson, Kasper, Mollie (testing Friday)

 ##Discussions

-Bob Carpenter and Brad Bell led discussionsn about autodiff in general and announced that there will be a workshop in Oxford (still time to submit a poster abstract).
+Bob Carpenter and Brad Bell led discussions about autodiff in general and announced that there will be a workshop in Oxford (still time to submit a poster abstract).

 Cole Monnahan led discussions about the current state and future directions of Hamiltonian Monte Carlo in both TMB and ADMB.
 This included the prospect of adding Riemannian HMC and "variational inference."
 Bob Carpenter noted the difficulties with ADVI, but that RHMC is very promising for models up to hundreds of parameters with very difficult posterior geometries.
 Thus, the short-term goals are to get NUTS with adaptation of the step size and mass matrix in both TMB/ADMB.
 The longer term would be to get RHMC updates working with NUTS.
 Cole, Dave and Johnoel will work toward this goal over the next 6 months.